 Tap the plus sign right away and navigate to the following path:

 Press the button that says “Add this folder to Music” to continue with the importing process.

 Pointing Grove Music to your iTunes folder will make it a lot easier for the Microsoft music app to grab aby audio content added to iTunes, whether it be podcasts or music, everything should show up, well, not exactly.

 Every music lover knows that it is easier to find and listen to all the favorite tracks by creating a Playlist or several.
 Chances are, you might have quite a few Playlists situated in iTunes and would love for them to feature in Groove Music.
 Well then, fret not my child, we’re here to help.

 Return to the Groove Music app, then back to the “Settings” area.
 You should see, “Import iTunes playlists” under “Music on this PC.”
 In the dialog, we recommend hitting “import” and just sit back as it all falls into place.

-It is that easy to import audio content from iTunes to Groove Music.
+It is easy to import audio content from iTunes to Groove Music.
 We hope it continues to work for a long time because Apple is known for breaking things in order to keep its users from switching to another music program or device.

 Let’s hope good sense prevails here, or else we’ll have to find other means to import iTunes content to Groove Music.